nielsjsc/Tree/README.md

 it then returns the final pointer. if any errors occur in the string, it returns nullptr.

+test_tree.cpp:
+I designed the test_tree file to test all four functions of tree.cpp. first it creates a test tree with key=0. it then takes a user input int out of 100 to determine the probability of each node having a left/right child.
+It then runs the create_rand_tree function on the test tree that was created. the random tree function uses the user probability to recursively create a random tree, then returns the root of the tree.
+It then calls print_tree, which tests both the path_to and node_at functions, and iterates through every key, printing the path to the current node, as well as the key, which is found through node at.
+After print_tree is finished, main calls delete_tree, deleting the entire random tree, and deallocating all of the memory taken by it.

 BUILDING:

-with the g++ compiler, simply compile Test_tree.cpp, which includes tree.h and Tree.cpp.
-Then run it, it will take user input, generate a random tree, and print every node's key and path_to to terminal for user observation.
+with the g++ compiler, simply compile test_tree.cpp, which includes tree.h and tree.cpp.
+Then run the compiled file, it will take user input, generate a random tree, and print every node's key and path_to to terminal for user observation.